fearlessfrog/discourse-not-risk/README.md

 ## MVP flow

-1. Staff creates a game attached to an existing topic.
+1. Staff creates a new stub topic and then creates the game using the browser script or curl POST.
 2. Players join, or staff adds players with `POST /not-risk/games/:id/join`.
-3. Staff starts the game with `POST /not-risk/games/:id/start`.
+3. Staff starts the game.
 4. Current player deploys reinforcements based on territories held: `max(3, owned territories / 2 + territory bonuses)`.
 5. Current player may attack adjacent enemy territories repeatedly.
 6. Current player advances to fortify, then may fortify once between adjacent owned territories.